BonoboPLC/bonoboplc_wiki/administration/staff.md

 Click "Create" to complete the setup.
 On success, you will be taken to the new User's profile page where you can set their access rights.

 ## Setting Agent Permissions

 On success, you will be taken to the new User's profile page.

 Go to the "Access Tab" to configure permissions for the new user.

 ![Staff Permissions](/uploads/staff-permissions.png "Staff Permissions")

+> **Usage Note:** As soon as you update any permissions for the staff member, their existing session will be terminated and they will need to log back in.
+{.is-success}

 # Managing Staff day to day